scikit-image/scikit-image/doc/source/skips/4-transition-to-v2.rst

 document proposes an alternative pathway to create a new API.
 The new pathway involves the following steps:

-- Any pending deprecations that were sheduled for v0.20 and v0.21 are finalised (the new API suggested by deprecation messages in v0.19 becomes the only API).
+- Any pending deprecations that were scheduled for v0.20 and v0.21 are finalised (the new API suggested by deprecation messages in v0.19 becomes the only API).
 - This is released as 1.0.